The Cool Air Myth

 It only lowers surface heat.

-Moderate controlled heat applied efficiently causes less cumulative strain than prolonged low-heat exposure.
+Moderate controlled heat applied efficiently creates less cumulative strain than prolonged low-heat exposure.

 The Hard Truth

-Drying on cool air setting extends drying time.
+- Drying on cool air extends drying time

 Safety in hair styling is not about avoiding warmth.